 - table The Piccolo Table you want to create a Pydantic serialiser model for. - nested Whether ForeignKey columns are converted to nested Pydantic models.
 If False, none are converted.
 If True, they all are converted.
 If a tuple of ForeignKey columns is passed in, then only those are converted. - exclude\columns A tuple of Column instances that should be excluded from the Pydantic model.
 Only specify include\columns or exclude\columns. - include\columns A tuple of Column instances that should be included in the Pydantic model.
 Only specify include\columns or exclude\columns. - include\default\columns Whether to include columns like id in the serialiser.
 You will typically include these columns in GET requests, but don't require them in POST requests. - include\readable Whether to include 'readable' columns, which give a string representation of a foreign key. - all\optional If True, all fields are optional.
 Useful for filters etc. - model\name By default, the classname of the Piccolo Table will be used, but you can override it if you want multiple Pydantic models based off the same Piccolo table. - deserialize\json By default, the values of any Piccolo JSON or JSONB columns are returned as strings.
-By setting this parameter to True, they will be returned as objects. - recursion\depth Not to be set by the user used internally to track recursion. - max\recursion\depth If using nested models, this specifies the max amount of recursion. - pydantic\config\class Config class to use as base for the generated pydantic model.
-You can create your own subclass of pydantic.BaseConfig and pass it here. - schema\extra\kwargs This can be used to add additional fields to the schema.
+By setting this parameter to True, they will be returned as objects. - recursion\depth Not to be set by the user used internally to track recursion. - max\recursion\depth If using nested models, this specifies the max amount of recursion. - pydantic\config Allows you to configure some of Pydantic's behaviour.
+See the Pydantic docs for more info. - json\schema\extra This can be used to add additional fields to the schema.
 This is very useful when using Pydantic's JSON Schema features.
 For example:

 '''

 my_model = create_pydantic_model(Band, my_extra_field="Hello")

-my_model.schema()
+my_model.model_json_schema()

 {..., "my_extra_field": "Hello"}

 '''